Nicolas Jüllich

-Nicolas Jüllich (born 27 March 1990) is a German footballer who plays for VfR Mannheim.
+Nicolas Jüllich (born 27 March 1990) is a German footballer who plays as a central midfielder for Fortuna Heddesheim.

 Career

-Primarily a midfielder, Jüllich began his career with Waldhof Mannheim, where he played for two seasons in the Regionalliga before joining Bayern in July 2010.
+Jüllich began his career with Waldhof Mannheim, where he played for two seasons in the Regionalliga before joining Bayern in July 2010.
 He made his 3.
 Liga debut in the opening match of the 2010–11 season, a 1–0 defeat against SV Babelsberg.
 He has played for Bayern's first-team in pre-season friendlies in 2010, most notably the Franz Beckenbauer farewell match against Real Madrid, where he played as a stand-in for Philipp Lahm at right back, and earned praise for his performance up against Cristiano Ronaldo.
 He was named in Bayern's squad for the 2010–11 UEFA Champions League, where he was given the number 34, and was named on the substitutes' bench for a Bundesliga match against Hannover 96 in October 2010.
 After two years with Bayern's reserves, he joined 1.
 FC Saarbrücken in summer 2012, where he spent a season before being released in 2013.
 He signed for SG Sonnenhof Großaspach four months later.